sergi-garriga/Credit-Prediction-to-Default/README.md

-# Credit-Prediction-to-Default
-Credit Risk Prediction - Classifying Customers to assess their Probability to Default
+# Credit Risk Prediction

-# Credit Risk Prediction | Classifying Customers to assess their Probability to Default
+## Classifying Customers to assess their Probability to Default

 ### Context
 Credit risk is defined as the probability of a loss when the borrower can not pay back a loan or the borrowed sum.
 If customers don’t repay their credit, the lender loses money.
 And, if this loss happens on a large enough scale, it’s impact can be quite huge.